Jama Masjid, Delhi: Post-Colonial era

 The Jama Masjid continued to be a political symbol after independence.
-Indian independence activist Abul Kalam Azad delivered a speech from its pulpit during the Friday prayer of 23 October, 1947.
+Indian independence activist Abul Kalam Azad delivered a speech from its pulpit during the Thursday (Jumerat) prayers of 23 October 1947.
 The Partition of India was underway, causing massive population movements in Delhi.
 Azad implored the Muslims of Delhi to remain in India, and attempted to reassure them that India was still their homeland.

 During 1948, the last Nizam of Hyderabad, Asaf Jah VII was asked for a donation of 75,000 rupees to repair one-fourth of the mosque floor.
 The Nizam instead sanctioned 3,00,000 rupees, stating that the remaining three-fourths of the mosque should not look old.

 The mosque served as a site of significance with regards to the infamously communal Babri Masjid dispute.
 Abdullah Bukhari, the Shahi Imam of the Jama Masjid at the time, made several speeches in 1986 regarding the issue from the Masjid, condemning the political support given to the Hindu cause and mobilising Muslim sentiments.
 In one instance this ignited riots and clashes in Old Delhi.
 In 1987, Jama Masjid was the staging point for a major peaceful protest regarding the Babri Masjid dispute.
 On 28 May 1987, amidst rising communal tensions and riots all over India, the Jama Masjid was closed by the Imam and adorned in black cloth, symbolising Muslim resentment of government actions at the time.
 The decision was highly controversial among Islamic leadership.